riltech/streamer/README.md

 			MaxSize:    500, // Maximum size of a log in megabytes },
-		25*time.Second, // Time to wait before declaring a stream start failed errorHandler, // Invoked once the processes exits with an error )
+		25*time.Second, // Time to wait before declaring a stream start failed errorHandler, // Invoked once the processes exits with an error.
+Can be nil )

   // Returns a waitGroup where the stream checking the underlying process for a successful start